 The glittery streusel topping on these healthy pumpkin muffins adds the perfect crunch, and the moist interior is pumpkin-spiced heaven.
 Includes vegan variation!

 These healthy pumpkin muffins are pretty much the best fall use of a muffin wrapper that there is.
 (In our humble opinion, of course!)
-There’s the tender interior, perfectly moist with pumpkin puree and infused with pumpkin pie spice.
+They’re perfectly moist, made with pumpkin puree and infused with pumpkin pie spice.
 Then there’s the streusel topping: oats and glittery turbinado sugar.
-It makes a satisfying crunch, and every bite is just the right sweet and spice.
+It makes a sweet crunch in every bite.
 Even better?
 Each one is less than 200 calories, so we consider them healthy pumpkin muffins too.
-We served them to some guests and they could not stop talking about them!
-(Also, our son Larson was a 100% fan.)
+We served them to guests and they could not stop talking about them!
+Also, our son Larson was a 100% fan.
 It made us realize: it was time to share this recipe.
 (See the vegan pumpkin muffins variation below, too.)